genesiscommunitysuccess/docs/docs/04_web/01_basics/04_package-json-basics.md

 The following example shows a project that has two apps (a spot trading app and a derivatives trading app).

-There are also two custom packages, one which is a theme that takes `@genesislcap/foundation-ui` and customises it, and one that is used for common calculations that are required across both the apps.
+There are also two custom packages, one that is a theme that takes `@genesislcap/foundation-ui` and customises it, and one that is used for common calculations that are required across both the apps.

 ```mermaid
 classDiagram